House with the Grand Peristyle in Vieux-la-Romaine: Scope of the former Western house

 The largest room in the house is located to the north of this room, measuring 9.20 m by 7.80 m.
 This reception area was significantly impacted by the fire that occurred in the building, the opening of the street, and the predation related to the recovery of materials.
 The existence of two adjoining reception rooms is attested to by the House of Meleager in Pompeii.
-These rooms were likely utilized following the number of guests present.
+These rooms were likely used following the number of guests present.
 Nevertheless, the room cannot be classified as a triclinium, as this would have been an inappropriate seating arrangement for the Gallo-Roman dining customs.
 The south or west wall has preserved traces of plaster that were initially interpreted as evidence of a staircase leading to the upper floor.
 This interpretation was subsequently challenged by the 2010 analysis, which compared the plasters in question with similar elements found in Chartres.
 This comparison led Boislève to propose an alternative interpretation, namely that the plasters in question represent window frames.

 A room measuring 7.80 meters by 7.20 meters, which resembles a shop, is located on the north facade of the house.
 The room is simply decorated, with a mortar floor covered with plaster dating from the time of the western house.
 The shop, which was rented or operated by household staff, was destroyed by the opening of the cardo.
 A room to its left, also very simple, retains a section of the wall of the eastern house, which is "the oldest preserved."

 At its apogee, the peristyle underwent a doubling in size and was subsequently furnished with a garden, or viridarium.
 The total area of the structure exceeded 322 m^{2}, with 130 m^{2} for the garden and 192 m^{2} for the porticoes.
 The area was furnished with a concrete tile floor and tasteful embellishments.
 A lararium was installed in its northern part, connected to a balcony or gallery located on the upper floor.
 Three sides of the peristyle were adorned with columns, while the portico had seven columns on the long side and four on the short sides.
 Excavations revealed numerous fragments of window glass.
 Access to the peristyle was through a reception room.